 If you drive, having diabetes doesn’t automatically mean you can’t anymore.

 Only people who use insulin have to tell the DVLA (called the DVA in Northern Ireland) that they have diabetes, with a few exceptions.
 And out of those people, around 97% of applications are successful and they can carry on driving on a restricted licence.
 This usually has to be renewed every three years.
 These rules can be complicated, so we've explained what you need to know if you drive a car or motorbike (a Group 1 licence) or a car or lorry (a Group 2 licence) in our guide to diabetes and your driving licence.

 Driving and preventing hypos

-The most common reason for people with diabetes to lose their licence is hypos – and, in particular, severe ones.
+The most common reason for people with diabetes to lose their licence is hypos – and, in particular, severe hypos.

 Hypos (or hypoglycaemia) can happen when your blood glucose level (also called blood sugar) is too low, usually below 4mmol/l.
 This can happen if the balance of the medicine you take, the food you eat and the physical activity you do sometimes isn’t right, amongst other things.